 General Information for Prospective MPhil and PhD Students

-There are two types of research degree for which students may register within the Centre:
+There are two types of research degree for which students may register within the Department:

 A PhD is awarded to students who produce a substantial piece of original research in the form of a thesis of up to 100,000 words.
 Candidates for PhD are normally registered for 3 years full-time, with submission within not more than 4 years, or 4 to 7 years part-time.
 Students must remain registered and paying an appropriate fee until submission.